 11. FLIGHT SUIT

-Unless I'm flying low, or for a very short amount of time, I always wear a good flight suit.
-Without one you can guarantee you will get cold, and your flights won't be as enjoyable.
+Unless I’m flying low or for a very short amount of time, I always wear a good flight suit.
+Without one you can guarantee you will get cold, and your flights will be uncomfortable and less enjoyable.

 Try to get a flight suit that is designed especially for paramotoring or paragliding, as they are made of tough windproof materials, unlike some of the cheaper alternatives that may let cold air through.

-When paramotor flight suits are designed, the manufacturer will also take into account that the pilot will need to run for takeoff while wearing it.
-I've tried some of the alternatives, and they are much tighter around the legs, which makes this difficult.
+When paramotor flight suits are designed, the manufacturer will also take into account that the pilot will need to run for take-off while wearing it.
+I’ve tried some of the alternatives, and they are much tighter around the legs and have no freedom of movement, which makes this difficult.

-When you get into this sport you'll see so many little gadgets and paramotor accessories that are on offer, but all you really need to get started are the things mentioned above.
+When you get into paramotoring you’ll see so many little gadgets and paramotor accessories that are on offer, but all you really need to get started are the things listed above.

 Of course you’ll eventually need tools, and when you start flying you’ll need the obligatory torque wrench that’s often overlooked (SEE HERE TO FIND OUT WHY), but most paramotor accessories are just gimmicks that will never leave your kit bag after their first use.